 You can easily check a VIN number online, by popping the vehicle's digits on the National Insurance Crime Bureau (NICB) website, or by heading to Infotracer.com's VIN check page.

-If you need free access to more information about a motor vehicle, use a free online VIN number lookup tool (such as Infotracer.com).
+If you need access to more information about a motor vehicle, use our VIN lookup tool, included in your monthly subscription fee.
 Just type in the VIN number in the VIN records Search fields, hit Enter and you can get a report on the car's history.

 If you suspect a car was stolen, go to the National Insurance Crime Bureau website, find the VIN check tool and enter the VIN number.
 After you press Search, you'll be running the car's VIN against a huge database of severely damaged or stolen vehicles.
 You can also use Infotracer's Vin Records Search.